Pour lire cette présentation en Français, , cliquer sur le drapeau français

 More than ever, and in a more general way, systems must give way to the conception of Law governed by its purposes, in particular respect for the individual in the economic performance, which justifies not only Regulators, technical powers in Ex Ante and Ex Post, etc., but also justifies limits to the powers, public and private, replacing the previous political and legal organization.
 This is not just an ethical position but a legal position.

 Through this triangle, a new system is set up.
 Marie-Anne Frison-Roche aims to make it accessible, through a Compliance and Regulation Law bilingual Dictionary, freely accessible on the Internet and social networks, access to this not only technical but also political knowledge being essential.
+Thus, in 2019, the French Government asked her a report on The contribution of Compliance Law to the Governance of the Internet (published in French and in English), since digital world can not be reduced to one sector.

 Through her teachings, works and public interventions, Marie-Anne Frison-Roche is building a theory of an autonomous and global regulatory Law, common to all regulated sectors and enlightening a legal system that relies on public authority beyond traditional structures, explaining how Law has distanced itself from the traditionally conceived State.
 This avoids the often confusion made between Competition Law and Regulation Law, between Law and Politics.
 This leads to a triangular organization between three poles of power: Law, Economy and Politics.